WEC-Sim/WEC-Sim/_sources/code_structure.txt

 Simulink/Simscape Blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In some situations, users want  to use Simulink/Simscape blocks that are not included in the WEC-Sim Library to build their WEC model.
+In some situations, users may want to use Simulink/Simscape blocks that are not included in the WEC-Sim Library to build their WEC model.

 Output Structure